Joe Jonas: 2019–2023: Jonas Brothers and DNCE reunions

-2024–present: JONASCON 2025 and Music for People Who Believe in Love
+2024–present: JONASCON 2025, Music for People Who Believe in Love, and The Voice

 On July 17, 2024, Jonas announced the release of his second studio album, Music for People Who Believe in Love, which was initially set to be released on October 18, 2024, but was later postponed to May 23, 2025.
 The lead single from the album, "Work It Out", was released on July 19, 2024.
 The second single, "What This Could Be", was released on October 4.
 During JonasCon, a fan convention held by the Jonas Brothers to celebrate their 20th anniversary as a band, Jonas revealed the Music for People Who Believe in Love track list.
 "Heart by Heart" was released as the album's third single on April 25, 2025.

 The Jonas Brothers also released a single together "Love Me to Heaven" on March 21, 2025, and performed on March 23, 2025 at JONASCON 2025 in New Jersey.

+In April 2026, Jonas sang the national anthem at Wrestlemania 42.
+In August 2026, it was announced that Jonas will become a coach on the thirty-first season of The Voice, set to air in early 2027.

 Personal life

 Jonas has dated Gigi Hadid, Taylor Swift and Demi Lovato.
 He began dating English actress Sophie Turner in 2016.
 The couple became engaged in October 2017, and married on May 1, 2019, in Las Vegas, Nevada.
 They held their second wedding ceremony in Paris, France on June 29, 2019.
 The couple have two daughters.
+In September 2021, Jonas and Turner purchased a mansion in Miami, Florida for $11 million.
+The mansion was reportedly inspired by architect Frank Lloyd Wright.
+Prior to moving to Miami, Jonas and Turner sold their house in Encino, a neighborhood of Los Angeles, for $15.2 million.
+In November 2022, the Jonases' Miami residence was listed for sale with an asking price of nearly $17 million.

 In September 2023, Jonas filed for divorce from Turner in Miami, Florida.
 Turner subsequently sued Jonas and cited "wrongful detention," saying that Jonas refused to allow their daughters to return to England, which had been registered as their permanent residence in April.
 Jonas and Turner reached a temporary custody agreement in October.
 In January 2024, a New York judge dismissed the lawsuit with both Turner and Jonas agreeing, as the court considered that Jonas could not have given up the children's passports due to a ruling by a Florida court, where the divorce had been initiated.
 The divorce was finalized in September 2024.
 He was in a brief relationship with model Stormi Bree earlier that year.

-In September 2021, Jonas and Turner purchased a mansion in Miami, Florida for $11 million.
-The mansion was reportedly inspired by architect Frank Lloyd Wright.
-Prior to moving to Miami, Jonas and Turner sold their house in Encino, a neighborhood of Los Angeles, for $15.2 million.
-In November 2022, the Jonases' Miami residence was listed for sale with an asking price of nearly $17 million.
+In April 2026, Jonas announced that he is dating Puerto Rican model Tatiana Gabriela.
+While it is unconfirmed when they began dating, a source close to the couple told People that they first started to get to know each other during the summer of 2025.